 The team is studying cells taken from people with Parkinson's and is using these to explore new protective treatments derived from nature.
 These natural molecules may, in the longer term, become new drugs or diagnostic tools.

-International collaboration and funding from many sources
+International collaboration and support

-The Mellick team is part of a global initiative - the Genetic Epidemiology of Parkinson's Consortium (GEoPD) - with more than 30 members worldwide collaborating together to find the causes and cures for this disease.
+The Mellick team is part of a global initiative—the Genetic Epidemiology of Parkinson's Consortium (GEoPD)—with more than 30 members worldwide collaborating together to find the causes and cures for this disease.
 Importantly, the consortium is dedicated to promoting education, scientific research and translational development in Parkinson’s disease.